vicmoh/react-keyboard/README.md

 # About

-React keyboard that will shows up when you click on any input area.
+React keyboard that will show up when you click on any input area.

 Good use for touch-screen based react app.